jon-smith/raichu/README.md

 ### `npm run build-wasm`

-Build the rust/wasm code.
+Compiles the Rust code and builds WebAssembly modules for both the web-app (found in `rust-wasm/pkg`) and testin (found in `rust-wasm/pkg-node`).
+The latter is necessary because Jest runs in node.

-### `npm run test-wasm`
+### `npm run test-native`

-Test the rust/wasm code in headless chrome.
+Runs the native unit tests in the Rust code using `cargo test`.

 ### `npm start`